winitzki/scall/tutorial/programming_dhall.md

     in { pure, bind }
 ```

-We can generalize this idea to a combinator that imposes a universal quantifier on an extra type parameter in a given monad.
+In general, one may impose a universal quantifier on an extra type parameter in a given monad.
 If `M a b` is a monad with respect to `b` for fixed `a` then `N b = ∀(a : Type) → M a b` is a monad with respect to the free type parameter `b`:

 ```dhall